 - Padlocking your tent might seem like an effective security measure, but it is actually the opposite; it advertises that you have something to hide.
 Padlocking tent zips won't stop determined criminals from entering your tent as a sharp blade will be able to pierce the tent's material

 - A great rule of thumb is to leave valuables at home.
 If it's expensive, leave it where it's safe

 - Most festivals tend to have locker facilities on-site, meaning you can lock your valuables away for the day as opposed to leaving them in your tent.
 This may set you back a few pounds, but if your possessions are pricey, it's a better option

 - If you'd rather stash stuff in your tent, which you may choose to do, think about tucking your valuables away in your sleeping bag or in your pillow

 - Some people place smaller, flatter items underneath their tent, but there's no failsafe way of keeping your stuff safe.
 If in doubt, leave it at home, pop it in a locker, or carry it with you at all times

 Be careful when you're in a large crowd.
 If you're facing the stage, enjoying the show without a care in the world, your back pockets - and anything in them - are left exposed to the audience behind you.
 This makes it easy for pickpockets to nab your wallet, phone, cash or anything valuable.

 - Try and move all valuables to your front pockets instead

 - Failing that, put your dignity behind you and invest in a bumbag.
-This watermelon bumbag is pretty cool, no?
+There are plenty available, from plain to jazzy!

 - If you've got a new phone, make sure it's properly insured and that it's got a protective case.
 Avoid throwing it about and showing off; you may impress a lot of people, including nearby opportunists